Teleconsole – Tool to share your terminal session instantly to anyone in few seconds.

 - The proxy forwards the connection through the tunnel created in your machine.

-No need to think or worry about installation since they offering a shell script for fastest and easiest way to get teleconsole on your system.
+No need to worry about installation since they offering a shell script for fastest and easiest way to get teleconsole on your system.

 $ curl https://www.teleconsole.com/get.sh | sh